Megan Schreier, MPH

 - You might be surprised to learn: She doesn’t have a thought bubble permanently mounted over her head that reads, “Studies show…” Despite what people tell her, she just loves connecting the dots between all the pieces of information spinning around in her brain.

-- The best new habit she started in 2020: Early evening walks or runs on the water next to her apartment.
+- The best new habit she started this year: Early evening walks or runs on the water next to her apartment.
 She says the waves of the river and the breeze serve as a reminder that no matter how crazy things get, you can still find peace and awe to ground you!